A History of Hospice Palliative Care in Quesnel

 Our first guest speaker, paid for by donations, was Nancy Reeves from Island Loss clinic.
 She helped educate the public and caregivers about healthy grieving and the effects of complicated grieving.

-The Anglican Church Diocese presented a series on Death and Dying on television that medical staff and caregivers eagerly watched and learned.
+The Anglican Church Diocese presented a televised series on Death and Dying that medical staff and caregivers eagerly watched and learned.

 We read the US and Canadian Hospice Palliative Care journals.
 Our local internist further developed his expertise by reading journals from the British Isles.

-The acute care nurse took a 4th year university course offered out of University Of Victoria and attended a course in Victoria on pain management.
+The acute care nurse took a 4th year university course offered by the University Of Victoria and attended a course in Victoria on pain management.

 In short, everyone involved with, or interested in, the provision of palliative care services and support attended as many education sessions as possible.